 Research focussing on infrastructure networks, sustainability and sociotechnical change

-Hi Andrew Karvonen, describe your role at Digital Futures?
+Hi Andy, describe your role at Digital Futures?

 – I coordinate the weekly seminars and lectures for Digital Futures.
 Over the last year, we have been fortunate to host a wide range of inspiring speakers from around the world.
 I am continually astounded by the diversity and breadth of digitalisation research and am always on the lookout for strategic synergies and cross-connections.